 Initial Margins are set at a level to cover 99.7% of expected daily price movements (where historical movements in daily futures settlement prices are used as a proxy for expected daily price movements).
 ASX Clear (Futures) collects and reviews settlement data to ensure IM levels are consistent with the volatility of Daily Settlement Prices.

-ASX Clear (Futures) reviews Initial Margins for ASX energy Futures & Options regularly.Click here to download the Initial Margin Levels and Inter-Commodity Concessions.
+ASX Clear (Futures) reviews Initial Margins for ASX energy Futures & Options regularly.Download latest Initial Margin schedule here.

 To download the most recent SPAN array file "ASXCLFEndOfDayRiskParameterFile.zip" please see this link.

-For more information on SPAN please see this link or alternatively please try the PC-SPAN Software Distribution Web Site.
+For more information on SPAN please see this link or to download the CME SPAN Software please try the see this link.

 The ASX 24 Operating Rules provide a List of Approved Securities that may be used for Initial and Variation Margin payments.
 Please see the ASX 24 Operating Rules or ask your clearer for more details.